 There are many benefits for a seller to establish proper inventory management.

 If you have too much inventory on hand it will likely cost a lot in storage fees.
 And that’s money that could be spent on branded shipping materials, or absorbing expedited shipping fees.
 Storing goods is most often based on how much physical space your products take up.
 Fees vary depending on how many units you need to keep in stock.
-By keeping your inventory at the right amount based on your customer demands you will save money on storage fees, and put it toward aspects of your business.
+By keeping your inventory at the right amount based on your customer demands you will save money on storage fees, and put it toward different aspects of your business.

 One of the most critical parts of inventory management is calculating the right amount of product units (SKUs) needed in stock at any given time.
 If your stock level dips too low, you run the risk of running out of products which can lead to missed sales, backordering, and customer service issues.
 On the flip side if you have too much inventory, it can result in having products that can no longer be sold due to decreased demand or being outdated.
 This is also known as “dead stock”.
 Proper order management, combined with analytics can also help with your warehouse management operations.